pedromg/vimblog.vim/README.md

 1. To verify your installation, open vim, and do `:Blog rp` to get your recent 10 posts.

-## CONFIGURATION
+## Configuration

-Here are some globals you may define in your `.vimrc`.
+here are some globals you may define in your `.vimrc`.

 `g:vimblogImageStyle="centered"` : This will provide CSS classes that are applied to the `<img>` tags that result from using the media upload function.
 Typically you would add `centered` or `featured-image`.

+## Known Issues

+*Categories*:  Multiple categories on initial post creation is handled properly and multiple categories are comma-delimited.
+Thus you can have a category like `Science and Technology` on a line with `Dinner` like
+`Science and Technology, Dinner` and things are great.
+When this is retrieved *back*, the API does not preserve the separation either as array elements or a delimited string and thus your separation breaks.
+For the time being you must re-insert those commas.
+Thankfully the `:Blog cl` will help you build an accurate list.

 ## Troubleshooting